IMMANUEL-88/sweet-shop-kata/README.md

 The entire backend was built using a strict Red-Green-Refactor TDD workflow.

 **🔍 Checkout website here:** [SweetShopKata](https://sweet-shop-kata.netlify.app/)

 - Hosted frontend with [Netlify](https://www.netlify.com/) and backend with [Render](https://render.com/)

+> ⚠️ **Note:** The backend is hosted on a free plan, so the server may go inactive after periods of inactivity.
+> If the site seems slow to respond at first, please wait a few seconds while the backend restarts.